HTTPArchive/almanac.httparchive.org/src/content/en/2021/media.md

 The next most commonly used attribute is `autoplay`.
 This tells the browser that the video should play as soon as possible (and because of this, autoplay will actually override the preload attribute).

-The autoplay attribute is a Boolean attribute, meaning that its presence by fault means true.
+The autoplay attribute is a Boolean attribute, meaning that its presence by default means true.
 So, for the 190 sites that use `autoplay="false"`, we're sorry to tell you that is not going to work.

 #### `width`

-The width attribute is also one of the top video attributes.
+The `width` attribute is also one of the top `<video>` attributes.
 It tells the browser how wide the video player should be.
-Note that height is very rarely used, since the browser can set this - but it will use a  <a hreflang="en" href ="https://github.com/whatwg/html/issues/3090">default aspect-ratio of 2:1</a> which may be incorrect if not explicity overriden with the `aspect-ratio` CSS styling.
+Note that `height` is very rarely used, since the browser can set this - but it will use a  <a hreflang="en" href ="https://github.com/whatwg/html/issues/3090">default aspect-ratio of 2:1</a> which may be incorrect if not explicity overriden with the `aspect-ratio` CSS styling.

 The width can be presented as a percentage, or a width in pixels.